onqtam/headjack/src/organizing_information.md

 ██████████████████████████████████████████████████████████████████
 # We are drowning in language
 ██████████████████████████████████████████████████████████████████

+remove bannon quote - or at least his name

 Steve Bannon's infamous quote [`"to flood the zone with $#it"`](https://edition.cnn.com/2021/11/16/media/steve-bannon-reliable-sources/index.html) perhaps best describes today's information landscape.
 Language is unbelievably complex and contains a lot of implied & assumed meaning.
 Almost nothing is properly interlinked and there's a crisis of fragmentation, duplication & lack of provenance.
 Data is hard to process, aggregate & classify unambiguously and we have reached the [spamgularity](https://twitter.com/DanielleFong/status/1622315719298883584) with the recent advancements in LLMs: